swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 public struct UniqueArray<Element: ~Copyable, Alloc: Allocator>: ~Copyable {}
 ```

-Adding an allocator generic argument is very reminiscent of how it works with
+Adding an allocator generic argument is very reminiscent of how container types
-`std::vector` in C++ and `Vec` in Rust.
+work in C++ and Rust.

 This approach would require an `Allocator` protocol that custom allocators could
 conform to and provide some `SystemAllocator` that comes by default in the